PrefectHQ/prefect/docs/guides/creating-human-in-the-loop-workflows.md

 This code will cause the flow run to continually pause until the user enters a valid age.

-As an additional step, you may want to use an [automation](/concepts/automations) or [notification](/concepts/notifications/) when this happens, to make sure the user sees the error.
+As an additional step, you may want to use an [automation](/concepts/automations) or [notification](/concepts/notifications/) to alert the user to the error.